sorentwo/soren-website/_posts/2013-12-06-presenting-by-proxy.md

 The [mediator pattern][1] is an essential technique for cleanly stratifying any data-driven system into layers with distinct responsibilities.
 The concept is simple, take an object and wrap it in another object.
-When methods are called on the wrapping object it selectively overrides the method to process the original objects data, or it just passes the method call through to the original object.
+When methods are called on the wrapping object it, selectively overrides the method to process the original object's data, or it just passes the method call through to the original object.
 That description doesn't do the pattern justice, and probably confused you if you already implement mediator pattern style presenters.
 Let's illustrate the concept with some Ruby code:

 ```ruby
 require 'delegate'